Diagnosis and Treatment of Fungal Infections

 Patients acquire deep organ infection with endemic fungi almost exclusively by inhalation.
 Cutaneous infections result either from hematogenous dissemination or, more often, from direct contact with soil—the natural reservoir for the vast majority of endemic mycoses.
 The dermatophytic fungi may be acquired by human-to-human transmission, but the majority of infections result from environmental contact.
 In contrast, the opportunistic fungus Candida invades the host from normal sites of colonization, usually the mucous membranes of the gastrointestinal tract.
 In general, innate immunity is the primary defense mechanism against fungi.
 Although antibodies are formed during many fungal infections (and even during commensalism), they generally do not constitute the primary mode of host defense.
 Nevertheless, in selected infections, as discussed below, measurement of antibody titers may be a useful diagnostic test.

 Three other terms frequently used in clinical discussions of fungal infections are yeast, mold, and dimorphic fungus.
 Yeasts are seen as rounded single cells or as budding organisms.
-Candida and Cryptococcus are traditionally classified as yeasts.
 Molds grow as filamentous forms called hyphae both at room temperature and in invaded tissue.
 Aspergillus, Rhizopus (the genus that causes mucormycosis, also known as zygomycosis), and fungi commonly infecting the skin to cause ringworm and related cutaneous conditions are classified as molds.
-Variations occur within this ...
+Variations occur within this classification of yeasts and molds.
+For instance, ...